 The “more” in application possibilities with the tensile test

 The tensile test according to the standard DIN EN ISO 527 for plastics and DIN EN ISO 53504 or ISO 37 for elastomers and thermoplastic elastomers is one of the most important tests for determining material properties.
 A test specimen is loaded at a constant strain rate until it breaks.
 The resulting material properties are the most frequently used values for comparing materials.
-Tensile tests can be used to determine the effects of various processing parameters, additive additions, and colors or previous storage on the mechanical properties of plastics.
+Tensile tests can be used to determine the effects of various processing parameters, additives and colours or previous storage on the mechanical properties of plastics.

 Our range of services includes tests for a variety of applications:

 Characteristic value determination of thermoplastics according to DIN EN ISO 527 on a type 1A tensile bar

 Thermoplastic elastomers (TPE) are tested under special conditions according to ISO 37 or DIN 53504.
 The preferred test specimen according to DIN 53504 is the S2 tensile bar.